2013 Biñan local elections

 Local elections were held in Biñan on May 13, 2013, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, and ten councilors.

 Overview

-Incumbent Mayor Marlyn "Len-Len" Alonte-Naguiat decided to run as a re-electionist under the Liberal Party, her opponents are Reynaldo Cardeño, NPC's nominee and Joaquin Borja an independent candidate.
+The incumbent Mayor Marlyn "Len-Len" Alonte-Naguiat decided to run as a re-electionist under the Liberal Party, her opponents were Reynaldo Cardeño, NPC's nominee and Joaquin Borja, an independent candidate.

-Mayor Marlyn's running mate is Walfredo Dimaguila, Jr. also under the Liberal Party.
+Mayor Marlyn's running mate was Walfredo Dimaguila, Jr. also under the Liberal Party.

 Results

 The candidates for mayor and vice mayor with the highest number of votes wins the seat; they are voted separately, therefore, they may be of different parties when elected.